The Nodus Sector Field is a breath of fresh air in the world of field watches.

 How Does It Wear?

 The Sector Field wears well as the watch is only 12.5mm high.
 The 38mm case will fit on most wrists comfortably and the longer lug-to-lug dimension retains presence.
 The distinct curve of the lugs allows the steel case to hug the wrist and give the watch an elegance when viewed from the side.
-The steel bracelet is comfortable and well made but the great thing about Field Watches is that they look equally good on a NATO, vintage leather strap or even rubber.
+The steel bracelet is comfortable and well made but the great thing about Field Watches is that they look equally good on a military style, vintage leather strap or even rubber.
 Such is the versatility of this genre that you can dress up a well-designed Field Watch for almost any occasion.

 It is so refreshing to find a capable Field Watch, which follows the specifications you demand, yet has evolved beyond accepted design limits.
 It is hard not to respect a new company who are prepared to honour proven original concepts while successfully allowing individuality to shine.
 Nodus have proven that you can work within very defined criteria and still show flare and they have managed to lift the humble Field Watch for a new generation of buyers.